Get Ready to Enter the 2019 TOBY Awards

 9: Large “Friend” (14 inches or larger, no bears)

-10: Bear or “Friend” using Nontraditional Materials (any size, dressed or undressed, made wholly or in part from nontraditional materials including, but not limited to, crochet, felted fibers, polymer clay, or wood)
+12: Nontraditional Materials (bear or “friend,” any size, dressed or undressed, made mostly from nontraditional materials including, but not limited to, felted fibers, yarn, polymer clay, or wood)